musketyr/appsatori-pipes/README.md

 [app engine Text type](http://code.google.com/appengine/docs/java/javadoc/com/google/appengine/api/datastore/Text.html) directly result of parallel execution.

 App Engine stores numbers as Longs and Doubles only.
 Use them directly for better performance.
+Bytes, Shorts, Integers and Floats are handled properly for you by the framework.
+You don't need to be afraid that they are accidentaly converted to Longs and Doubles by the datastore.